-Previous studies [17, 20, 21, 23] have analyzed the recursive feasibility and stability properties of ideal multistage NMPC.
+Previous studies [18, 21, 22] have analyzed the recursive feasibility and stability properties of ideal multistage NMPC.
 However, these studies consider only the fully expanded scenario tree $(N_r = N)$.
-In this section, we extend these concepts for both ideal multistage and samNMPC, for the case where $(N_r < N)$.
-We first introduce fundamental concepts and assumptions of stability properties, and then proceed to dicuss the recursive feasibility and input-to-state practical stability (ISpS) for both the ideal multistage and samNMPC.
+In this section, we show using the soft-constrained formulations that recursive feasibility and stability of ideal multistage NMPC can be guaranteed even with the robust horizon assumption $(N_r \leq N)$.
+These concepts are are also extended for samNMPC.
+We first introduce fundamental concepts and assumptions of stability properties, and then proceed to discuss the recursive feasibility and input-to-state practical stability (ISpS) for both the ideal multistage and samNMPC.